DataDog/hiring-engineers/answers.md

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

 You first have to create two files.
 The python file which executes the check, and the yaml file that calls the python file.
 The files must have the same name with the respective file extension.
 In this example, both files are named checkvalue.
+Place the yaml file in the /etc/datadog-agent/conf.d directory or a sub directory within this directory with the same name as the check.
+Place the python custom check file in /etc/datadog-agent/check.d
 ```
 [root@wordpress checks.d]# cat checkvalue.py